-Section 52(8) provides that for the purposes of subsection (2)(a), the 3-year period may begin at any time on or after the actual date on which particulars of the trade mark were entered in the register under section 47(1) (registration).
+Section 52(8) provides that for the purposes of subsection (2)(a), the 3-year period may begin at any time on or after the actual date on which particulars of the trade mark were entered in the register under section 47(1) (registration), i.e. the actual date of registration.
 Therefore, an application for revocation on the grounds of non-use may be made, and the revocation may take effect, at the earliest, on a date not less than three years from the actual date of registration.
-See Philosophy di Alberta Ferretti Trade Mark [2003] RPC 15 and WISI Trade Mark [2006] RPC 22.
+See Philosophy di Alberta Ferretti Trade Mark [2003] RPC 15 and <a href="WISI Trade Mark [2006] RPC 22.